5 Unique Things to do in Seattle

 23rd October 2018

 Step out of your comfort zone, ignore the busy tourist attractions and get ready for an unforgettable time in the Emerald City!
-To help you to do all of this, our travel expert Angel has compiled her top 5 unique things to do in Seattle that will make your holiday unforgettable!
+To help you to do all of this, our travel expert Jennifer has compiled her top 5 unique things to do in Seattle that will make your holiday unforgettable!

 In 1889, the Great Seattle Fire destroyed 31 blocks of the city.
 As a result, Seattle rebuilt itself in a completely new way!
 Streets were elevated one to two stories higher than they previously were.
 Thus, the city effectively rebuilt itself on top of the underground, leaving behind various passageways and rooms, which run underneath the streets of Seattle.
 Today, it has become one of the most interesting historical spots in the city!
 Want to explore the interconnecting tunnels of Seattle?
 There are a number of underground tours on offer which start from just $20 per person.